jHaselberger/coros/README.md

 Jumpstart ROS developent with no headache!
 Full browser support.
 OpenGL support with no need of a physically atachted GPU.

->>Attention: the project is still under development.
-There may be gaps in the manual.
-Don't forget to mount the appropriate volumes to prevent data loss!

 ## 📦 Included

 ### ROS